Welcome Basic Studio Gear Additional Gear Buying Guides Components Background

 It's the one I have in my PC that I use in my own home studio (I use both USB and FireWire devices in my setup.)

-As the battle of USB vs FireWire rages on, we are all winners.
+So the way I see it , as the battle of USB vs FireWire rages on we are all winners.